 Now it’s time to get glossy.
 Your first option is to use a light balm, like Glossier’s Balm Dotcom ($12)—it’s our pick for the least sticky balm.
+While this product goes on clear, there are several tinted options in the balm to choose from.
 Tap on a thin layer with your finger.
 Here’s the real trick: Avoid the crease.
 Leave a small break open along the crease in your eyelid.
 That’s where you feel the stick factor most.

-Leaving it clean eliminates the stickiness, and it’s just in your crease, so no one will even notice you missed a spot.
+Leaving the crease clean eliminates the stickiness, and since it’s just in your crease, no one will even notice you "missed a spot."

 Lip balm works just as well.
 This classic go-to delivers the right amount of sheen without creating a thick film.

 To up the glossiness, try this high-impact face gloss.
 You only need a dab to get real, wet-looking shine.

 For the glossiest of lids, use—wait for it—lip gloss.
 The key is to use one that stays in place.
 Celebrity makeup artist Beau Nelson likes to use MAC's iconic formula.